Varathane vs Minwax — Which is the Best for Your Project?

 Oil-Based vs Water-Based Polyurethane

-For water-based polyurethane, you can get a clear finish on your wood projects without too much smell of VOCs.
-It gives you a natural look like maple and you have the edge of coating the surface more than once because water-based finishes dry quickly.
+For water-based polyurethane, you can get a clear finish on your wood projects without toxic VOCs.
+It gives you a natural look and you have the edge of coating the surface more than once because the water-based finishes dry quickly.

 But your limitations in using water-based are the cost as compared with oil-based.
 You cannot expect a glossy appearance and the surface water-based needs more maintenance or refinishing such as wooden floorings.